Dimension-independent Markov chain Monte Carlo on the sphere: Numerical illustrations

 \section{Numerical illustrations}

-We now demonstrate the dimension-independent performance of the reprojected \ac{pCN}-\ac{MH} algorithm and the reprojected \ac{ESS} algorithm for Bayesian binary classification.
-We first describe the general setting of level set inversion following \citep{IglesiasLuStuart2016} and then consider a specific example.
-We will use the specific example to illustrate the dimension-dependent performance of the geodesic random walk \ac{MH} algorithm of \citet{MangoubiSmith2018} and the \ac{MH} algorithm of \citet{Zappa2018}.
+We now demonstrate the dimension-independent performance of the reprojected \ac{pCN}-\ac{MH} algorithm and the reprojected \ac{ESS} algorithm on two applications. \Cref{ssec:level_set_inversion}, rooted in inverse problems, treats an application to Bayesian binary classification or level set inversion. \Cref{ssec:numerical_density_estimation} has a more statistical flavour and considers an application to Bayesian density estimation.
+Readers whose main interest is in the second application may proceed directly to \Cref{ssec:numerical_density_estimation} but may wish to recall the definition \eqref{eq:RMSJD} of the root mean square jump distance with respect to the Riemannian metric on the sphere.
+We will use these applications to illustrate the dimension-dependent performance of the geodesic random walk-\ac{MH} algorithm of \citet{MangoubiSmith2018} and the \ac{MH} algorithm of \citet{Zappa2018}.